Worapobm/HandTracking/README.md

 - If you have any questions/comments, please visit [**Pico Developer Support Portal**](https://picodevsupport.freshdesk.com/support/home) and raise your question there.

-- This sample does not include the Pico Unreal Integration SDK 3.1.0 plugin; please download it from [**Pico Unreal Integration SDK 3.1.0 plugin**](https://developer.picoxr.com/zh/resources/).

 ## Unreal Engine 5 & SDK Version
-- Unreal Engine : 5.3.2
+- Unreal Engine : 5.5.4

-- Pico Unreal Integration SDK v3.1.0
+- Pico Unreal Integration SDK v3.2.0

 ## Description: